remix-bot/revolt/README.md

     - Rename the `config.example.json` file and fill out the missing values.
 You can generate spotify credentials [here](https://developer.spotify.com/)
 -   Run the bot (`node index.js`)

-## Connecting to a self-hosted instance
+## Connecting To A Self-Hosted Instance

 If you don't want to connect to the official Revolt instance, you need to fill out the `revolt.js` and `revolt-api` configuration values in your config file.